Jacqueline Kennedy: The White House Years: Notable Pieces

 Among the costumes included in the exhibition were several memorable outfits worn by Jacqueline Kennedy.
 Several journalists covering the exhibition noted that visitors may have been surprised at the amount of color in the former first lady's wardrobe, given that she was photographed with black and white film most of the time.
 "She often used elements of her destination to inspire her wardrobe," noted the Washington Post's Robin Givhan.

 "For those of us who grew up in that era watching black and white television, you're just blown away walking into the exhibit, seeing the incredibly brilliant colors in her clothing," said Ted McNaught of the Kennedy Library and Museum.in 2002.

-Historic outfits that were part of the exhibition included:
+Historic outfits/ objects that were part of the exhibition included: